jlcorcuera/unipi-dsmt-2022-2023/lab_04/README.md

 ```

 After the connection is established between the Server and the Client process.
 The client can send data to the server as follows.
-Client to send message (NB: dont forget the 🅰️dot🅰️ at the end of the command, it is part of the erlang  syntax):
+Client to send message (NB: dont forget the 🟥dot🟥 at the end of the command, it is part of the erlang  syntax):

 ```bash